Data Science vs. Software Engineering: Which is Right for You?

 After College: Data Science vs. Software Engineering

 It is possible to get a job in the data science field right after graduation, though many data scientists have master’s degrees or PhDs.
 In fact, an article in 2017 showed that 90% of data scientists had an “advanced degree.”
-Pay for data scientists is high, and a junior in the field has a median salary of $95,000 per year.
-In 2017, employees with experience made median salaries between $148,750 and $250,000.
+Pay for data scientists is high, and a junior in the field has a median base salary of $95,000 per year.
+In 2017, employees with experience made median base salaries between $148,750 and $250,000.
 In terms of job prospects, the profession is expected to expand by 15%, which is much higher than average across major industries.
 Many jobs in data science are concentrated on the coasts.

 Software engineers do not need advanced degrees to work in their fields, and many only hold bachelor’s degrees.
-The salaries of software engineers can be quite lucrative, with a median of $110,000 for entry-level jobs.
+The salaries of software engineers can be quite lucrative, with a median base of $110,000 for entry-level jobs.
 In terms of job prospects, the profession is expected to expand by 22%, which is much higher than average across major industries.
 Salaries for software engineers are the highest on the coasts.

 Careers in data science and software engineering are in rapidly growing and cutting edge fields that can be very lucrative.
 It is important to determine whether you want to be developing software or using data from software to generate insights.
 In general, data science tends to be more interdisciplinary than software engineering.
 If you are sure that you want to major in a field other than computer science, perhaps a career in data science is right for you.
 On the other hand, if you are set on computer science, either software engineering or data science would be a good fit for you.
 At the end of the day, the decision to go into one of these fields comes down to your personal interests, ambitions, and goals.